 \section{Introduction}

-Engaging in a profound exploration of the intricate interplay between gravitational forces and the dynamics of quantum mechanical systems is a truly captivating pursuit.
-Albert Einstein's groundbreaking general theory of relativity (GR) adeptly conceptualizes gravity as an inherent geometric aspect of spacetime \cite{k1}.
-This revolutionary theory unveils a fascinating connection between spacetime curvature and the emergence of classical gravitational fields, yielding precise predictions for phenomena like gravitational waves \cite{k2} and black holes \cite{k3}.
-Concurrently, the robust framework of quantum mechanics (QM) \cite{k4} provides invaluable insights into the subtle behaviors of particles at the microscopic scale.
-The convergence of these two foundational theories beckons us to delve into the profound mysteries situated at the crossroads of the macroscopic domain governed by gravity and the quantum intricacies of the subatomic realm.
+Embarking on a profound exploration of the intricate interplay between gravitational forces and the dynamics of quantum mechanical systems is an intellectually stimulating pursuit.
+Einstein's revolutionary general theory of relativity (GR) skillfully conceptualizes gravity as an intrinsic geometric feature of space-time \cite{k1}.
+This groundbreaking theory unravels a captivating connection between space-time curvature and the manifestation of classical gravitational fields, providing precise predictions for phenomena such as gravitational waves \cite{k2}, the observation of black hole shadows \cite{k3,t1,t2}, gravitational lensing, and gravitational redshift.
+Simultaneously, the framework of quantum mechanics (QM) \cite{k4} offers invaluable insights into the subtle behaviors of particles at the microscopic scale.
+The convergence of these two fundamental theories invites us to delve into the profound mysteries situated at the intersection of the macroscopic domain governed by gravity and the quantum intricacies of the subatomic realm.

-Until a viable theory of quantum gravity (QG) is established, physicists are compelled to employ semi-classical approaches to QG.
-These approaches, while not providing a complete solution, prove beneficial in describing phenomena associated with extremely high-energy physics and the early universe \cite{k5,k6,k7,k8,k9,k10,k11,k12}.
-An illustrative instance of such a phenomenological or semi-classical approach to QG involves the infringement of Lorentz invariance.
+Until a viable theory of quantum gravity (QG) is established, physicists are compelled to employ semi-classical approaches to quantum gravity.
+These approaches, while not providing a complete solution, prove beneficial in describing phenomena associated with extremely high energy physics and the early universe \cite{k5,k6,k7,k8,k9,k10,kk10,k11,k12}.
+An illustrative instance of such a phenomenological or semi-classical approach to quantum gravity involves the infringement of Lorentz invariance.
 This entails deviating from the ordinary relativistic dispersion relation, brought about by modifying the physical energy and momentum at the Planck scale \cite{k13}.
-This departure from the dispersion relation has found application in diverse realms, including spacetime foam models \cite{k14}, loop QG \cite{k15}, spontaneous symmetry breaking of Lorentz invariance in string field theory \cite{k16}, spin networks \cite{k17}, discrete spacetime \cite{k18}, as well as non-commutative geometry and Lorentz invariance violation \cite{k19}.
+This departure from the dispersion relation has found application in diverse realms, including space-time foam models \cite{k14}, loop quantum gravity \cite{k15}, spontaneous symmetry breaking of Lorentz invariance in string field theory \cite{k16}, spin networks \cite{k17}, discrete space-time \cite{k18}, and non-commutative geometry and Lorentz invariance violation \cite{k19}.